Important factors to consider in residence planning

 While residence permits are granted to investors and wealthy individuals in most countries, there are now only a few countries that have clear provisions in their laws for granting citizenship based on economic considerations and without residence requirements.

 Australia, Canada, Hong Kong, Monaco, Portugal, the UK, the USA, Singapore and Switzerland are examples of countries that offer residence permits to wealthy individuals and investors.
 Other countries offer citizenship-by-investment programs, sometimes also referred to as economic citizenship programs, which is incorrect, as no separate or ‘economic’ citizenship exists.
 These programs allow an individual to become a full citizen but by investment instead of by marriage or birth.
-There are currently only six countries that offer citizenship programs, which provide a direct route to citizenship based on investment and which have passed Henley & Partners’ country due diligence — Antigua and Barbuda, Austria, Cyprus, Grenada, Malta, and St. Kitts and Nevis.
+There are currently only six countries that offer citizenship programs, which provide a direct route to citizenship based on investment and which have passed Henley & Partners’ country due diligence — Antigua and Barbuda, Austria, Grenada, Malta, and St. Kitts and Nevis.
 The citizenship-by-investment programs of Antigua and Barbuda, St. Kitts and Nevis and Malta have been designed by Henley & Partners under relevant government mandates.

 Citizenship-by-investment programs offer you the opportunity to legally acquire a new citizenship quickly and simply, without any disruptions to your life.

 Other important points to consider when intending to become a citizen of choice include the geographic location of the chosen country, its official language, political and economic stability, its legal system, the banking and business environment, visa-free travel availability for passport holders of that country, the reputation of the country and the passport, and of course initial and future overall costs.